 On our way out of Blenheim we stopped at Brancott Estate.
 A long gravel driveway leads to the car park, we were surprised to be met by a courtesy shuttle that drove us the short distance up the hill to the cellar door.
 Overall this was the most formal cellar door experience, but the cellar door staff were once again warm and welcoming.

-We were invited to watch a short video on the history of Brancott Estate and were then taken through a generous selection of wine tastings.
-We bowed out half way through the tasting leaving a non driving group to continue, but I’ll always be keen to raise a glass of Chardonnay Pinot Noir Brut Cuvee and make a toast to staying curious.
+We were invited to watch a short video on the history of Brancott Estate and were then taken through a generous selection of wine tastings, although we bowed out half way through leaving a non driving group to continue.
+However I’ll always be keen to raise a glass of Brancott Estate Chardonnay Pinot Noir Brut Cuvee and make a toast to staying curious.